Killerdoze/Pro-Calculator/README.md

 - Square root calculation.

 ## Security :
-- Static analysis with SonarCloud.
+- Static analysis with Snyk
-- Dependency checks with Dependabot.
+- Dependency checks with Snyk
-- Dynamic testing with OWASP ZAP.
+- Dynamic testing with Snyk
 ## Instructions to Run :
 - Clone the repository.
 - Run with `dotnet run`.